freeCodeCamp/freeCodeCamp/docs/how-to-work-on-guide-articles.md

 ---

-## Steps for revewing pull requests for Guide Articles
+## Steps for reviewing pull requests for Guide Articles

 > This section is targeted at reviewers of this repo.